 Our housing strategy, tenancy strategy and homelessness strategy are all important to Westminster City Council

-Once we have consulted with our residents and stakeholders, the council will use the findings to inform the final strategy and to develop an action plan, showing how we will deliver our objectives.
+We will use the responses to inform the final strategy and to develop an action plan, showing how we will deliver our objectives.
 We plan to publish the complete private rented sector strategy in early 2021.

 Our Homelessness Strategy 2019 – 2024 sets out a ten point plan to tackle and respond to homelessness in the city.
 It aims to: